 Typically, an organization has three to five high-level objectives and three to five key results per objective.
-At GetAccept we have 3 company wide Objectives and 3-4 Key Results per each Objective.
+At GetAccept we have 3 company-wide Objectives and 3-4 Key Results per each Objective.
 We are trying to combine the OKRs to be one moonshot and two roofshoot.

 In other companies that I’ve been at, we have worked with KPIs to measure performance towards targets instead of OKRs.
 What's the difference between OKRs and KPIs one might wonder?
-Put it simply: they are both part of the same picture - OKRs is a framework that helps you define your top strategic goals and identify how to achieve them, while KPIs help you measure performance against your goals.
+Put it simply: they are both parts of the same picture - OKRs are a framework that helps you define your top strategic goals and identify how to achieve them, while KPIs help you measure performance against your goals.
 OKRs are usually a good fit for organizations heavily focused on growth.

-Based on our strategic direction, our business goals and of course our vision and mission statements, we have set the company OKRs for 2021 within the Management team.
+Based on our strategic direction, our business goals, and of course our vision and mission statements, we have set the company OKRs for 2021 within the Management team.
 This has been done through a number of workshops during Q4 last year.
 The next step is to set the OKRs on a team level.
 Instead of each leader for each team deciding on the OKRs top-down, we believe it's important to do this bottom-up.
 Therefore we are conducting workshops in each team, in order to decide on the team OKRs together.